-The proposed policy includes changes to the allocation sequence to require hearts to be shared to the DSA and Zone A combined.
-Feedback received from some commenters during the original round of public comment suggested this change may impact OPO practices and costs, as broader sharing may increase the need for OPOs to travel by plane more frequently to recover hearts from donors.
-This impact may be mitigated by the current proposal, as the proposed allocation scheme is shares hearts within the DSA and Zone A, as compared with the original sharing scheme which also shared to Zone B.
+The proposed policy includes changes to the allocation sequence to require hearts to be shared to the DSA and Zone A combined for statuses 1 and 2.
+Feedback received from some commenters during both rounds of public comment suggested this change may impact OPO practices and costs.
+This impact may be mitigated by the current proposal, as the proposed allocation scheme is limited to DSA and Zone A, as compared with the original sharing scheme which also shared to Zone B.